mattyonweb/denote-graph/README.md

 Simply `M-x denote-graph-generate-dot-file`.

-The output DOT file will be called according to the value of `denote-graph-output-filename` (default is `zettelkasten.dot`).
+The output DOT file will be named according to the value of `denote-graph-output-filename` (default is `zettelkasten.dot`).